Appearance

 Article 30 sets out the contractual baseline.

-Delegated Regulation (EU) 2024/1773 specifies the technical standards for the policy that financial entities adopt under Article 28(10) on ICT services supporting critical or important functions.
+Delegated Regulation (EU) 2024/1773 specifies the detailed content of the policy that financial entities adopt under Article 28(2) for ICT services supporting critical or important functions; Article 28(10) is the mandate under which the RTS was adopted.

 In Modulos: ORF-385 and MRF-308 (contractual baseline).